Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

-If $M$ is connected and of dimension at least two, then the connected components of $\Arc_j(F_k(M))$ are determined by which arc connects to which particle.
+If $M$ is connected and of dimension at least two, then the connected components of $\Arc_j(F_k(M))$ are determined by which arc connects to which point.
 For example, a connected component could be specified by saying that $\alpha_0$ connects to $x_3$, that $\alpha_1$ connects to $x_8$, and so forth.
 Thus $\Arc_j(F_k(M))$ has $k!/(k-j-1)!$ connected components.
-Kupers and Miller \cite[Appendix]{kupersmillercells} showed that $\Arc_j(C_k(M))$ is homotopy equivalent to $C_{k-j-1}(M)$, and their result implies that each connected component of $\Arc_j(F_k(M))$ is homotopy equivalent to $F_{k-j-1}(M)$.
+Kupers--Miller \cite[Appendix]{kupersmillercells} showed that $\Arc_j(C_k(M))$ is homotopy equivalent to $C_{k-j-1}(M)$, and their result implies that each connected component of $\Arc_j(F_k(M))$ is homotopy equivalent to $F_{k-j-1}(M)$.
 The face maps of the unordered arc resolution are homotopic to the stabilization maps for unordered configuration spaces \cite[Appendix]{kupersmillercells}.
-It follows that the face map on $\Arc_j(F_k(M))$ that forgets the arc attached to the particle $x_i$ has the effect of stabilizing by a particle labeled by $i$.
+It follows that the face map on $\Arc_j(F_k(M))$ that forgets the arc attached to the point labeled by $i$ has the effect of stabilizing by a point labeled by $i$.

 An augmented semi-simplicial space $A_\bullet$ gives rise to a homology spectral sequence; see for example Randal-Williams \cite[Section 2.3]{RW}.
 This spectral sequence satisfies and the differentials on the $E^1$-page are given by the alternating sum of the face maps.